morse-simulator/morse/doc/morse/user/builder.rst

 .. note::
-    Automatic renaming only works for components *visible* from your script (*ie*, a component declared in a function or class, which is not assigned to a variable that belongs to your ``Builder`` script, will not be renamed) or components that were appended to a component which is visible.
+    Automatic renaming only works for components *visible* from your script (*i.e.*, a component declared in a function or class, which is not assigned to a variable that belongs to your ``Builder`` script, will not be renamed) or components that were appended to a component which is visible.

 .. note::
     The renaming process works only for object created before the Environment object.
-Make sure to create this one at the end of the builder script.
+Make sure to create this at the end of the builder script.

 .. note::
     If name collisions occur anyway, Blender automatically adds an incremental